> TRACEROUTE_COMMAND_GENERATOR

 โ“ Traceroute FAQs

 Why do I see asterisks (*)?
-Asterisks usually mean a router didn't reply to the probe (often ICMP rate limiting).
-If later hops still respond, it's commonly not an actual outage.
+Asterisks usually mean a router didn't reply to the probe within the timeout period (often ICMP rate limiting for security).
+If later hops still respond, it's commonly not an actual outage - just that specific router ignoring ICMP packets.
+Firewalls, security policies, and resource management cause routers to deprioritize ICMP responses.
+Use pathping or MTR to see real packet loss percentages.

 What does a big latency jump mean?
-A sudden increase at hop N can indicate congestion or routing issues at that hop or after it.
-Confirm with multiple runs and compare with ping/jitter.
+A sudden increase at hop N can indicate congestion, routing issues, geographic distance (intercontinental links), or slower connection types at that hop or after it.
+For example, a jump from 20ms to 200ms often means crossing an ocean via undersea cable.
+Confirm with multiple runs at different times and compare with ping/jitter tests.
+Consistent jumps indicate infrastructure limitations; sporadic jumps suggest temporary congestion.